Liberals Plan to Prevail in Populist Era

-Fred McMahon, a Fraser Institute resident fellow, along with Michael Walker, Fraser Institute founding director, led much of the discussion, with a focus on the Economic Freedom of the World annual ranking.
-Walker began this project with prominent economists in the 1980s, including the late Milton Friedman, and the first edition came out in 1996.
-From the one national ranking, the project has expanded to include regional and sub-national rankings, along with broader variations such as “Human Freedom” and “Women’s Well-Being.”
+Fred McMahon, a Fraser Institute resident fellow, along with Michael Walker, a Fraser Institute founding director, led much of the discussion, with a focus on the Economic Freedom of the World annual ranking.
+Walker began this project in the 1980s with prominent economists, including the late Milton Friedman, and the first edition came out in 1996.
+From the one ranking of nations, the project has expanded to include regional and sub-national rankings, along with broader variations such as “Human Freedom” and “Women’s Well-Being.”

 McMahon and Walker believe this rankings tool, after more than two decades of releases and refinements, can be an antidote to superficial rhetoric.
-It is a way to compete with “guys offering free stuff,” in the words of Lucas Verzbolovskis of Panama.
+It is a way to compete with “guys offering free stuff,” in the words of Lucas Verzbolovskis, a participant from Panama.

 Migration an Unavoidable Challenge

 Many attendees agreed that immigration was the “mother of all problems” for the liberal movement.
 Surse Pierpoint, a host and panel moderator with the Liberty Foundation, noted that “we believe in open borders.”
 However, he and others—such as Juan Carlos Hidalgo of the Washington, DC-based Cato Institute—called for careful handling of the topic, since mass immigration generates a predictable backlash.